Last ever Airbus A380 superjumbo assembled in France

 Since the superjumbo's first delivery to Singapore Airlines in 2007, more than 240 A380s have rolled off the line here.

-Initial assembly of the final double-decker jet, serial number 272, appears to have been completed, with manufacturing station 40 now out of work.
+Initial assembly of the final double-decker jet, serial number 272, has been completed, with manufacturing station 40 now out of work.

-There's still plenty of additions still to be made, with fixtures and fittings and livery-painting still to happen.
+It's now off to station 30, where, Airbus media relations manager Anne Galabert tells CNN Travel, the engines will be installed and tests carried out on electrical and hydraulic systems, on-board computers, landing gear and moving parts.

+"The final tests are performed outside," she says -- with the checks including fuel gauge calibration, cabin pressurization, radios, radar, navigation systems and fuel tank sealing -- and "the aircraft is then prepared for flight."

 The last convoy to the Final Assembly Line (FAL) took place in February this year, with hundreds turning out in the French village of Levignac to see the wings, fuselage sections and horizontal tailplane transported by truck.